Two veterans in conversation outdoors.

 Built on the belief that experience should not stop with service.

-Veteran Fellowship was created to deliberately restore that exchange — one conversation at a time.
+Veteran Fellowship was created to deliberately restore that exchange — by matching people well, creating the right setting, and allowing experience to move across generations through private conversation, one person at a time.

 How it works